 Verizon: the impact of COVID-19 on data breaches

 However, while organisations have made rapid changes in response to the outbreak, Verizon believes that “Unfortunately, in these times of rapid change and confusion, cybercriminals have been watching and looking to capitalise on any opportunity for financial gain.
-In order to shed light on the increasing number of threat actors worrying cyber security specialists, our renowned DBIR team has generated a three-month analysis - entitled “” - which brings these threats under the spotlight.”
+In order to shed light on the increasing number of threat actors worrying cyber security specialists, our renowned DBIR team has generated a three-month analysis - entitled “Analyzing the COVID-19 data breach landscape” - which brings these threats under the spotlight.”

 Within the analysis report the study focuses on 36 confirmed data breaches which have been identified as a direct relation to COVID-19.
 In addition the study reviews 474 data breach incidents from March to June 2020.
 Verizon combines this data with their collective years of experience to determine cyber trends that have impacted businesses.

 Prior to COVID-19, Verizon explains that cybercriminals were successfully using tried and tested methods to obtain data.
 It goes without saying that if these tactics worked in a stable business environment, they have been working even better in an era of unprecedented disruption.
 Criminals are ultimately lazy in their approaches and, faced with a larger attack surface than usual during the pandemic, there has been no need to invent new attack strategies to achieve their goals.”